 “I didn’t mean to.”

 She leaned back and lowered her voice.
 “Do you trust me?”

 Yowza, that was a loaded question.
 I mean, first off, who was asking?
 I wouldn’t trust a salesman with a chunk of chewed gum.

-She took my chin firmly in one hand, and I fretfully watched the orbitoclast get closer and closer with the other.
+She took my chin firmly in one hand, and I fretfully watched the orbitoclast get closer and closer.
 The bristles made contact with the lashes and while it felt weird, it was painless.
 She got through the entire eye without any issue, smiling when she’d finished.

 She patted my cheek.